-Desserts are not considered health foods, but they can be part of a healthy diet.
+The healthiest way to eat a dessert (or any type of added sugar) is to not eat it.
+That being said, what is life if you don’t live it?
 For me, a life without the occasional glazed doughnut for breakfast or Sour Patch Kids at the movies is a life not fully lived.
 Most Americans, including doctors and nutritionists, would likely agree.
-Nevertheless, studies show that sugar intake, in excess, can contribute to the development of diabetes, obesity, and heart disease.
-So when you inevitably consume foods loaded with sugar, is there a way to do so that minimizes the impact on your health—a sort of how to eat a sweet guide?
+Nevertheless, studies show that sugar, in excess, can contribute to the development of diabetes, obesity, and heart disease.
+So when you inevitably consume foods loaded with sugar, is there a way to do so that minimizes the impact on your health?

 First of all, there’s no reason to cut sugar completely out of your diet.
 That’s a pretty hard thing to do, says Leslie Bonci, a registered dietician and sports nutritionist.
 She says it’s unlikely that most people will stick to a sugar-free diet.
 Everyone, to a certain extent, has a desire for sweet-tasting foods—and for good reason.
 Sugar provides us with needed energy.
 So, if we eat a diet completely devoid of sugar, “psychologically, that can be devastating.”
 It’s much more productive to think about how to keep your sugar intake as healthy as possible.

 Sugar often gets a bad rap because we eat it alone, in the form of soda and candy, or with other carbohydrates in various baked goods.
 Since these foods are loaded with simple carbohydrates, they spike our bodies’ blood glucose levels.
 When this happens, we immediately try to bring those spikes back down to normal levels by increasing the production of glucose-lowering hormones such as insulin and incretin.
 If we increase them too much too often, this mechanism stops working as it should, which can lead to type 2 diabetes.